security-summer-school/template-public/session-name-1/activities/activity-folder-1/sol/README.md

 # Activity Name: Solution

-This file would ONLY exist for Tutorial-like activities.
+This file would ONLY exist for tutorial activities.

 Description of vulnerability